 5. District Summits

-Every spring, regional OPA chapters come together to learn about national policies, meet new sisters, share ideas, form bonds, and become better sisters.
+Every spring, regional Omega Phi Alpha chapters come together to learn about national policies, meet new sisters, share ideas, form bonds, and become better sisters.
 During the past school year, members of the Heartland district (Alpha Kappa from University of Kansas and Alpha Gamma at Oklahoma State University), became pen pals to get to know each other ahead of time.

 6. Memories are created forever